aminnairi/validator/README.md

 JavaScript library to validate an object of values based on a set of given rules.

 *:warning: This library is still in its early stage.
-Usage is permitted but without any guarantees the API will not change in a near future. :warning:*
+Usage is permitted but without any guarantees the API will not change in a near future.*

 ## Requirements